openstack-archive/fuel-plugin-xenserver/doc/source/guide.rst

    Network to the compute virtual machines

     .. image:: _static/HIMN_dialog.jpg
-      :width: 80%
+      :width: 100%

 #.
 Add new VMs to the new environment according to `Fuel User Guide <https://docs.mirantis.com/openstack/fuel/fuel-8.0/user-guide.html#add-nodes-to-the-environment>`_ and configure them properly.
 A typical topology of 3 controller nodes + 3 compute nodes + 1 storage node is recommended.

 #.
-Go to Settings tab and scroll down to "XenServer Plugin" section.
+Go to Settings tab and "Compute" section.
 You need to input the common access credentials to all XenServers that previously are used to create new VMs.

    .. image:: _static/fmsetting00.png
-      :width: 80%
+      :width: 100%

 #.
 If the XenServer host already has compatible Nova plugins installed, untick the checkbox to install the supplemental packs.
 In normal cases, the XenServer host will not have compatible Nova plugins installed, so leave the checkbox enabled